 You stay social.

 Tennis is a social sport, and more so if you’re getting out and playing with friends, family, or others in your community.
-(It’s also been lauded as one of the best socially distant physical pursuits to do with others throughout the pandemic.)

 “People who play tennis are notoriously friendly,” says Pant.
 “That’s just the culture.
 You can go to any court anywhere around the globe and if you have a tennis racket with you, you’re sure to make friends.”